 (Xee-nó-mahv-roh)

-A bold and popular Greek grape in the north.
-Usually makes light colored red wine, but rich, full-bodied with notes of tomatoes and dark cherries
+A bold and most popular red varietal in Northern Greece.
+Usually makes light colored red wine, but rich, full-bodied with notes of tomatoes and dark cherries.
+Known for its high acidity and tannic structure, it's often compared to Nebbiolo.